imagej/imagej.github.io/_pages/scripting/renjin.md

 categories: [Scripting]
 ---

- A thin wrapper around [Renjin](http://www.renjin.org/) is currently available on the {% include list-of-update-sites content='Java 8 update site' %}, providing [R-styled](https://www.r-project.org/about.html) scripting in ImageJ.
+ A thin wrapper around [Renjin](http://www.renjin.org/) is currently available on the [Java 8 update site](/list-of-update-sites), providing [R-styled](https://www.r-project.org/about.html) scripting in ImageJ.

 See also [scripting-renjin on GitHub](https://github.com/scijava/scripting-renjin).